Skip to content

 Kensington Palace is one of the must-visit London castles, particularly for its rich royal history, and it is also the birthplace of Queen Victoria.
 The palace offers visitors the chance to explore its stunning state rooms, gardens, and exhibitions showcasing past residents’ lives, including Princess Diana.

-Kensington Palace, located within the lush greenery of Kensington Gardens, is featured by its rich history intertwined with the lives of British royalty for over 300 years.
+Kensington Palace, located within the lush greenery of Kensington Gardens, is characterised by its rich history intertwined with the lives of British royalty for over 300 years.
 Originally a modest mansion known as Nottingham House, it was acquired by King William III and Queen Mary II in 1689 as a suburban retreat.
 Over the centuries, it has been transformed and expanded, becoming a grand and elegant residence fit for young royals.

 Buckingham Palace, a majestic royal residence in London, has served as the official home of the British monarch since 1837.
 More than just a luxurious dwelling, it symbolises the nation’s heritage, grandeur, and enduring traditions.